 Plan B (non-thesis) requires a minimum of 30 credit hours in Greek and Latin.
 Under this plan, students must take 30 credit hours, at least 18 of these in courses in the 600-level LLEA core courses.
 Students must also pass a final comprehensive examination on Greek and Roman literature.

 Candidates in French literature may select Plan A (thesis) or Plan B (non-thesis).
 A minimum of 18 credits must be earned in courses numbered 600 and above, for a total of 30 credit hours, including 6 credit hours from among the core courses.
+FR 661 is also required but may be waived by the graduate chair.
 All specified requirements are minimal; a program for each student will be worked out based on the results of the preliminary conference with the graduate chair.

 Plan A requires a minimum of 30 credit hours: at least 24 credit hours of course work and 6 credit hours of thesis research.
 A minimum of 18 credits must be earned in courses numbered 600 and above.
 Of these, a minimum of 15 credit hours must be in French courses numbered 600 and above, including at least one graduate seminar.
 Additional requirements are a written comprehensive examination and a thesis.